1876 Spanish general election: Background

 The pronunciamiento—a military coup—of Arsenio Martínez Campos on 29 December 1874 put an end to the First Spanish Republic and hastened the restoration of the Bourbon monarchy around the figure of Prince Alfonso de Borbón, son of former Queen Isabella II.
 An interim government led by Cánovas del Castillo was confirmed by King Alfonso XII upon disembarking in Barcelona on 9 January 1875.

 Overview

-Under the Sandhurst Manifesto, the Spanish Cortes were envisaged as a provisional assembly tasked with drafting a new constitution that would re-establish the monarchy around the figure of Prince Alfonso de Borbón.
-The electoral law of the Democratic Sexennium remained in force, including the provisions for both the Congress of Deputies and the Senate within the 1869 Constitution, but not the 1873 amendments.
+Under the Sandhurst Manifesto, the Spanish Cortes were conceived as a provisional assembly tasked with drafting a new constitution that would re-establish the monarchy around Prince Alfonso de Borbón.
+The electoral and procedural rules of the Democratic Sexennium remained in force, including the provisions for both the Congress of Deputies and the Senate under the 1869 Constitution, but excluding the 1873 amendments.
+For Puerto Rico, those were the same as the used in the 1871 election.

+Date

+The term of each chamber of the Cortes—the Congress and one-quarter of the Senate—expired three years from the date of their previous election, unless they were dissolved earlier.
+Election day was held over several voting days: the first was used to elect polling station officials, and the remaining ones were devoted to the parliamentary election itself.

+The monarch had the prerogative to dissolve both chambers at any given time—either jointly or separately—and call a snap election.
+Only elections to renew one-quarter of the Senate were constitutionally required to be held concurrently with elections to the Congress, though the former could be renewed in its entirety in the case that a full dissolution was agreed by the monarch.

+The Cortes had been officially dissolved since 8 January 1874, following the coup d'état of Pavía.
+The election decree was issued on 31 December 1875, setting election day to start on 20 January 1876 in peninsular Spain, on 28 January in the Canary Islands, and on 15 February in Puerto Rico, and scheduling for both chambers to reconvene on 15 February.
+In Cuba, elections were indefinitely postponed due to the Ten Years' War.